fluid40/ms-asset-connector/python-connector-template/README.md

 3. in VS Code open container by:

 - press 'F1' and user command `Dev Containers: Rebuild and Reopen in Container`
-- or clicking button `Reopen in Container` in the lower right corner
+- or click button `Reopen in Container` in the lower right corner

 ![button](./docs/vscode_container.png)